 Video of Redis Object Cache for WordPress

-Watch the video demo of Redis Object Cache setup for WordPress blog.
-I’ve recorded the step by step guide of the entire Redis Server guide in this tutorial.
+Watch the video demo of the Redis Object Cache setup for the WordPress blog.
+I’ve recorded the step-by-step guide of the entire Redis Server guide in this tutorial.

 What’s next in the #CloudServer series?

 Now that we’ve learned about setting up Redis Object Cache with WordPress.
-Next, we will go through managing the WordPress MySQL database using WP-Optimize Plugin.
+Next, we will manage the WordPress MySQL database using WP-Optimize Plugin.